dr-natetorious/book-Fuzz_Testing/Chapters/8_OSSFuzz.md

-# Chapter 8: Automated Reliability Testing Pipelines
+# Automated Reliability Testing Pipelines

 *Scale fuzzing from individual techniques to organizational reliability programs using OSS-Fuzz*